MealCraft/PSPDFKit/README.md

             - [ ] exec a SAST,
             - [ ] lint and
             - [ ] build ( Build a docker image )
 - [ ] 4.
+Create a Github Action that, on each Github Repository Release,
+            - on git push and tag
+                    - [ ] tests
+                    - [ ] builds
-Create a Github Action that, on each Github Repository Release, tests, builds, and stores the binary (again, depending on your language of choice) as a release asset
+                    - [ ] stores the binary (again, depending on your language of choice) as a release asset ( Docker push to docker hub)

 # Phase 2: Containerization & CI/CD